kumaabhk/Petroineos/README.md

 #INPUT_DIR, OUTPUT_DIR, ARCHIVE_DIR- Currently directories has been kept at folder level for the sample work, it can be modifed to pass through parameter or configured.

+# There has been some issue pushing the code to Git initially as my Git account had some settings issue.
+In the event if it doesnt work with package please use the Alternate WAY to execute the code.
-ALTERNATE WAY TO EXECUTE FULL SCRIPT----
+**ALTERNATE WAY TO EXECUTE FULL SCRIPT-**---

 Petroineos/scripts/run.py is the executable to execute the script